-5-Minute Fresh Tomato Salsa (Chipotle Copycat!)
+Chunky Fresh Tomato Salsa (Chipotle Style!)

 Aside from ordering extra guacamole, my must-have topping at Chipotle is definitely their chunky salsa fresca – it’s so bright, flavorful and you just can’t beat the punch of color from all those veggies & herbs!
+In order to get my fix at home, I knew I needed to create an easy version to make anytime a salsa craving hit.
+I hit up the Chipotle website for the ingredients for their fresh tomato salsa recipe and found it includes cilantro, jalapeno, lemon juice, lime juice, salt, and tomato.

 Process & Tips